2025-2026 FAFSA

 The FAFSA will reduce the maximum number of questions from 108 to 46.
 And because the FAFSA on the Web is dynamic, some students won't even be presented with all 46 questions.
 This streamlined format will simplify the application process and make it less daunting for students and their families.

 Currently, the FAFSA is only available in English and Spanish.
-The 2024-25 application will be expanded to include the 11 most common languages spoken by English learner students and their parents.
+The 2025-26 application includes 11 most common languages spoken by English learner students and their parents.

-A contributor—a new term being introduced on the 2024-25 FAFSA—refers to anyone who is required to provide information on a student's form (such as a parent/stepparent or spouse).
+A contributor refers to anyone who is required to provide information on a student's form (such as a parent/stepparent or spouse).
 A student's or parent's answers on the FAFSA will determine which contributors (if any) will be required to provide information.

 Contributors will receive an email informing them that they've been identified as such, and will need to log in using their own FSA ID (if they don't already have one) to provide the required information on the student's FAFSA.